csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 If your page genuinely does not vary by query string at all, you can be much
 broader:

+<ins date="2026-05-11">A quick update: the `params` boolean syntax shown below
+is likely to change in the spec to an empty list, `params=()`, instead.
+At the time of writing, this newer syntax is not yet implemented in browsers, so the original `params` form remains what you’re most likely to encounter in practice.
+Thanks to <a href="https://bsky.app/profile/tunetheweb.com">Barry Pollard</a> for the heads-up.
+Keep an eye on <a href="https://github.com/httpwg/http-extensions/pull/3374">the HTTPWG discussion</a> and <a href="https://issues.chromium.org/issues/492218542">the Chromium issue</a> for progress.</ins>

 ```http
 No-Vary-Search: params